-Option name Required Default Description OutputFile × session Prefix of the output filename to which the checkpoints are written.
+Option name Required Default Description OutputFile X session Prefix of the output filename to which the checkpoints are written.
 OutputFrequency ✓ - Number of timesteps after which output is written.
+OutputStartTime X 0 Specifies the simulation time at which to start writing checkpoint files.